-Data are reported for public housing, SOMIH, community housing and ICH.
+Data is reported for public housing, SOMIH, community housing and ICH.
 Net recurrent cost per dwelling for public housing and for SOMIH for 2017-18 and subsequent years is reported with user cost of capital both included and excluded.
-User cost of capital data are not available for SOMIH prior to 2017-18, nor for community housing or ICH.
-For ICH, total number of dwellings is the number of permanent dwellings.
+User cost of capital data is not available for SOMIH prior to 2017-18, nor for community housing or ICH.